 This is Jane Christmas.
 Jane writes memoirs.
 Her newest book, Open House – A Life in Thirty-Two Moves, had a quiet yet important release yesterday (March 24, 2020).
 Jane lives in England with the love of her life and their dog.

-I met Jane over twenty-five years ago (we were five-years old…I kid.
+I met Jane just over twenty years ago (we were five-years old…I kid.
 I kid.)
 She came to Windsor to promote her new book, which at the time was The Pelee Project (her first memoir).
 I had the opportunity to interview her in her hotel room.
 I was nervous.
 She was (is) big-time.
 A journalist, a mother, strong and independent, Jane was everything I wanted to be when I grew up.
 Our first conversation began that fateful day and has continued over the years.
 We’ve stayed connected as each of our writing lives have blossomed.
 It’s been an honour skipping alongside Jane’s incredible successes, and every once in a while, getting close enough for a tea and a hug!

 Open House – A Life in Thirty-Two Moves is Jane’s fifth memoir.
 At the end of our Q&A, you’ll see a list with links to all her books so you can buy and read each one!
 As a memoirist, Jane is the real deal.
 Her quick wit, vulnerable reflections, and open-hearted sharing about her real-life experiences sets her apart.
 Reading her books is like being in the room with her – sipping tea (or wine), laughing, crying, debating, listening, loving with her.
 Though she jokes about never writing another memoir after each memoir is published, it’s clear that one of her writing gifts is to ‘write what you know’.
 This is a line of advice that moves in and out of our writing lives like the scent of each new season on the wind.

 Spring is springing – and with it, the publishing world has released Jane’s newest memoir.
 The cover makes me smile.
 (You too?)